Nymphet/sexinsex-crawler/README.md

     python3 extractor.py

-Notice: to use the login function you must have chromedriver installed and make sure its in your path
+Notice: to use the login function you must have chromedriver and selenium installed and make sure chromedriver is in your path

 You can always run check_failure.py before running extractor.py so as to know how much you have successfully crawled from the site.